dataminingbook/dataminingbook.github.io/pages/errata.rst

 * pg 395, last line: the weightedadjacency **should be** the weighted adjacency

-* pg 420, Line 10: A strongly connectedcomponent
+* pg 420, Line 10: A strongly connectedcomponent in a directed graph is defined a
-  **should be** A strongly connected component
+  **should be** A strongly connected component in a directed graph is defined as a

 Chapter 17